distributed-system-analysis/pbench/docs/API/V1/contents.md

 ## Response status

 `401`   **UNAUTHORIZED** \
-The client did not provide an authentication token and there is no public dataset with the resource ID `<dataset>`.
+The client did not provide an authentication token, and there is no public dataset with the resource ID `<dataset>`.

 `403`   **FORBIDDEN** \
-The named `<dataset>` is not public and the authenticated user lacks authorization to read it.
+The named `<dataset>` is not public, and the authenticated user lacks authorization to read it.

 `404`   **NOT FOUND** \